sam4922/ai-helper-script/README.md

 3. It sends both the **image and the extracted text** to Google's **Gemini AI** for analysis based on your custom prompt.
 4. You get the AI's response as a **desktop notification**.

-It's great for quickly summarizing articles, explaining complex diagrams, or getting insights on visual content without interrupting your workflow. *(Self-correction: Removed potentially problematic "taking quizzes and tests" example)*.
+It's great for quickly answering questions, explaining diagrams, or getting insights on visual content without interrupting your workflow.